chadac/golang/src/cmd/compile/abi-internal.md

 It uses F1 – F12 for floating-point arguments and results.

-Register R31 is a permanent scratch register in Go.
+Register R31 is a permanent scratch register in Golang.

-Special-purpose registers used within Go generated code and Go assembly code are as follows:
+Special-purpose registers used within Golang generated code and Golang assembly code are as follows:

 | Register | Call meaning | Return meaning | Body meaning |